RVirmoors/rolypoly/README.md

 # rolypoly~

-version 2.0b2, August 2023
+version 2.0.1, August 2023

 ## quickstart

-get the package from the Releases tab
+get the package from the Releases tab, and extract it into your `Documents/Max 8` folder

 [download Libtorch (Release version)](https://pytorch.org/get-started/locally/) and extract all the .dll files from `libtorch/lib` to `c:\Program Files\Cycling '74\Max 8\resources\support\` *(or the /support directory in your package)*

+run `help/rolypoly.maxhelp` for the basics

 ## training your own model